 If the person you care for is now disabled and needs your help to get to the bathroom and transfer onto the toilet, there are two (probably more) ways a commode chair can help.

 First of all, if you place it by the bed at night, it eliminates going all the way to the bathroom and back when you would rather be sleeping.
 You can get bags to place in the commode bucket to gel the liquid and deal with odor, so YOU don’t have to deal with the contents of the commode until later.

-The other way it can help is that the back can easily be removed, and the bucket removed, and it can be placed over the toilet during the day.
-That makes the seat a little higher, and it provides rails for the person to hold onto to help them on and off and give a feeling of security.
+The other way it can help is that the back of the commode chair can easily be removed, and the bucket removed, and it can be placed over the toilet during the day.
+That makes the seat a little higher, and it provides rails for the person to hold onto to help them on and off giving a feeling of security and stability.